Non-uniform hyperbolicity of maps on $\mathbb{T}^2$: Proof of Theorem A

 The main strategy in \cite{ACS} to find non-uniformly hyperbolic maps homotopic to $E$ is to consider a one-parameter family of area-preserving diffeomorphisms $h_t$, $t\in\mathbb{R}$, called \textit{shears}.
 These shears deform the linear endomorphism $E$ in a such way as to obtain an element $f_t\in\mathcal{U}$, which implies that $f_t$ has a negative Lyapunov exponent.
 For this, the authors studied the dynamics of $(Dh_t(\overline{y}))^{-1}$, where $\overline{y}$ is a pre-image of an element $\overline{x}\in\mathbb{T}^2$.
 A key step in their argument is to exploit the fact that $E$ has large degree (and hence, so does $f_ t$).
 Indeed, this property and the definition of $h_t$ imply that there are a region $\mathcal{G}$ containing the preimage (except at most one point) of every element of $\mathbb{T}^2$, and a cone field $\Delta_{\alpha}$ (which is invariant on $\mathcal{G}$) with strong expansion on $\mathcal{G}$ under $(Df_t(\cdot))^{-1}$.
 In this way, the average of $\log\Vert(Df_t^n(\overline{y}))^{-1}u\Vert$ over the entire backward $n$-orbit of any point $(\overline{x},u)\in T^1\mathbb{T}^2$ is uniformly positive as $n$ goes to infinity.
 In \cite{J}, this reasoning was extended to homotheties with a degree of at least $5^2$ and some small-degree cases by considering suitable families of shears.

-However, both works did not consider the arrangement of the pre-images of higher order of a point.
+In the specific case of non-homotheties, the above procedure cannot be applied to low-degree matrices because the estimates they provided for $I(x,y;f^n)$ are only strictly positive when $\tau_2\geq 5$.
+To overcome this difficulty and to adapt the argument given in \cite{ACS} in our context, it is necessary to consider higher-order pre-images of any $\overline{x}\in\mathbb{T}^2$.
+The main challenge at this point is both to study the distribution of these points on $\mathbb{T}^2$ and to study the track of the horizontal and vertical vectors along each pre-orbit obtained in this process.

 As a first step in proving our result, we must consider the higher order pre-images of a point $x\in\mathbb{T}^2$ and determine the best way in which these points must be distributed.
 First, we will consider a very simple analytic function $s:\mathbb{T}^1\to\mathbb{R}$ that captures the essential dynamics of the map $f_t$ derived from it, and we set $f_t=E\circ h_t$, $t\in\mathbb{R}$, where